-Population with disease that have been exposed is denoted as ‘a’
+Population with a disease that has been exposed is denoted as ‘a’

-Population without disease that have been exposed is denoted as ‘b’
+Population without disease that has been exposed is denoted as ‘b’

-Population that are exposed is denoted as ‘a + b’
+The population that is exposed is denoted as ‘a + b’

 Prevalence of disease in non exposed= c/(c+d)

-Populations that are not exposed but have disease is denoted as ‘c’
+Populations that are not exposed but have the disease is denoted as ‘c’

 Population that are not exposed and do not have the disease is denoted as ‘b’

-Population that are not exposed is denoted as ‘c + d’
+Population that is not exposed is denoted as ‘c + d’